HL7/cqf-measures/input/pages/using-cql.md

 #### Representation in a Library
 {: #representation-in-a-library}

-The representation of codesystem declarations in a Library is discussed in the [Terminology](measure-conformance.html#terminology) topic of Measure Conformance in this IG.
+The representation of codesystem declarations in a Library is discussed in the [Terminology](measure-conformance.html#terminology) topic of this IG.

 ### Value Sets
 {: #value-sets}